 Results are yet provisional but this is likely the second consecutive three-year period in which Portuguese seniors’ life expectancy.
 This is mostly due to the deaths caused by the COVID-19 pandemic during the two periods.

-Last year’s data showed the first setback of seniors’ life expectancy in at least 20 years, according to Statistics Portugal.
+Last year’s data showed the first setback in seniors’ life expectancy in at least 20 years, according to Statistics Portugal.
 Life expectancy at age 65 had grown three years since 1998-2000.

 Definitive data should be published later on May 2023.